SeyfGoumeida/PFE/README.md

 # PFE
-Streamlit aweb application for Active learning using selective sampling
+Streamlit web application for Active learning using selective sampling